Trump awards posthumous Presidential Medal of Freedom to Charlie Kirk

 Trump mused that more political violence comes from the Democratic side of the aisle and laid blame on “far-left radicals,” who he said have the “devil’s ideology.”

-“Especially in the wake of Charlie’s assassination, our country must have absolutely no tolerance for this radical left, violence, extremism and terror,” the president said.
+“Especially in the wake of Charlie’s assassination, our country must have absolutely no tolerance for this radical left, violence, extremism and terror,” the president said, but made no mention of political violence against Democrats.
+As CNN has reported, the data doesn’t back up Trump’s claims that political violence is a bigger problem on the left.

-Trump veered off topic at points, including speaking about his efforts to crack down on crime through federal interference in Democratic-led cities.
+Trump veered off topic at points, including speaking about his efforts to crack down on crime through federal interference in Democratic-led cities and what he deemed local mismanagement of Los Angeles wildfires.

 The Presidential Medal of Freedom, the nation’s highest civilian honor, is presented to people who have made “an especially meritorious contribution to the security or national interests of the United States,” world peace, or “other significant public or private endeavors.”